 Police Facility Address: 76 25th Street East, Saskatoon, SK Mailing Address: P.O.
-Box 1728, Saskatoon, SK S7K 3R6

-Telephone: 306-975-8300 (private branch exchange connecting all departments)
+Box 1728, Saskatoon, SK S7K 3R6 Telephone: 306-975-8300 (private branch exchange connecting all departments) Emergency: 9-1-1

-Emergency: 9-1-1

-The operations of the Saskatoon Police Service are established under the authority of the Saskatchewan Police Act, Part III, Section 25 and 26, and under the City of Saskatoon Bylaw 5728.
+The operations of the Saskatoon Police Service are established under the authority of the Saskatchewan Police Act, Part III, Section 25 and 26, as well as under Bylaw No. 7531, the Board of Police Commissioners Bylaw, 1996.
 The Saskatoon Board of Police Commissioners are appointed by City Council to oversee the police operations and consists of the Mayor, two City Council members, and four citizens-at-large.